Donacaula forficella

 Donacaula forficella is a species of moth of the family Crambidae described by Carl Peter Thunberg in 1794.
 It is found in China (Heilongjiang), Europe and South Africa.

 The wingspan is 25–30 mm.
-The forewings are yellow with a fuscous band along the upper margin of the cell and a fuscous spot at the lower angle of the cell.
-The moth flies from May to September depending on the location.
+The forewings are pale ochre in both sexes.
+In the apical area there is an oblique characteristic line, which can also be very weak or almost invisible.
+Specimens with a reduced apical line are called Form uniformata Dufrane, 1946.

 The larvae feed on Carex, Glyceria maxima and Phragmites.